-A place that I have wanted to visit for such a long time after seeing it on my social media was the Fairy Glen Wales.
-It reminded me of the equally as stunning Devil’s Pulpit in Scotland.
+A place that I have wanted to visit for such a long time after seeing it on my social media was Fairy Glen Wales.
+It reminded me of the equally stunning Devil’s Pulpit in Scotland.

 To me, it looked like something that only existed in the pages of a storybook.
 Plus, the folklore and poems about this place all make it seem like the stuff of fairytales!

 A mystic place where sprites and faeries live amongst toadstools and only appear under the moonlight.